Bryce-Summers/Interpolators/README.md

 If the Tool seems to be drawing at an offset to the window, try resizing the window and the problem should go away.

+Do not switch between java mode and python mode when using this tool and this tool only works in java mode.